Peabody Awards

+It is the oldest major electronic media award in the United States.
+Established in 1940 by the National Association of Broadcasters, the Peabody Award was created to honor excellence in radio broadcasting as the radio industry's equivalent of the Pulitzer Prizes.
+It was later expanded to include television, and then to new media including podcasts and streaming.
+Final Peabody Award winners are selected unanimously by the program's Board of Jurors.
+Because submissions are accepted from a wide variety of sources and styles, reflecting excellence in quality storytelling rather than popularity or commercial success, the deliberations seek "Excellence On Its Own Terms".

+Programs are recognized in eight categories: Entertainment, Documentary, Arts, Children's/Youth, News, Podcast/Radio, Interactive & Immersive, and Public Service.
+Each entry is evaluated on the achievement of standards established within its own context.
+Peabody Award winners include radio and television stations, networks, online media, producing organizations, and individuals from around the world.

 History

 In 1938, the National Association of Broadcasters formed a committee to recognize outstanding achievement in radio broadcasting.
 Committee member Lambdin Kay, public-service director for WSB radio in Atlanta, Georgia, at the time, is credited with creating the award, named for businessman and philanthropist George Foster Peabody, who donated the funds that made the awards possible.
 Fellow WSB employee Lessie Smithgall introduced Lambdin to John E. Drewry, of the University of Georgia's Henry W. Grady College of Journalism and Mass Communication, who endorsed the idea.
 The Peabody Award was established in 1940 with the Grady College of Journalism as its permanent home.

 The Peabody Awards were originally issued only for radio programming, but television awards were introduced in 1948.
 In the late 1990s additional categories for material distributed via the World Wide Web were added.
 Materials created solely for theatrical motion picture release are not eligible.